davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 - the Leadership team, who stay abreast of operations that have the potential to impact high-value customers.

 All three of these stakeholders pass information back and forth, engage at different stages of the process (sometimes at multiple stages), and perform stepwise, hands-on-keyboard work.

+(The final stakeholder, of course, is the customer, who isn't shown on the process diagram but whose interests are pursued throughout).

 I've seen at least three paradigms for an automation effort across a process like this goes.
 Here's how I think about those paradigms.